Utopia Rock Pools (Waterfall Creek Pools): Everything You Need to Know

 Where can I stay to visit the Utopia Rock Pools?

 Many people visit as a day trip from Hervey Bay and there are plenty of accommodation options here.
-The closest town is Biggendon around 35 minutes drive from the Utopia Rock Pools.
+The closest town is Biggendon, at around a 35-minute drive from the Utopia Rock Pools.

 Let me know what you think!